Human Services option | Human Development and Family Sciences

 We are committed to offering a high quality educational experience in Human Services.
-Since 2004, our Human Services option has been accredited by the Council for Standards in Human Service Education (CSHSE).
-More recently we have begun to track indicators of program performance.
+Since 2014, all academic programs in the College of Public Health and Human Sciences have been accredited by the Council on Education for Public Health.
+Additionally, we have recently begun to track indicators of program performance.
 These initial indicators (included below) provide us with important guidance as we consistently strive to improve our Human Service option.

 The HDFS program in Human Services trains students for careers in the field upon graduation and prepares them for further study in graduate programs such as Human Development and Family Sciences, Social Work, Counseling, and Marriage and Family Therapy.